project-jedi/jcl/readme.md

 however, unless noted otherwise, all files including those without an MPL header, are subject to the MPL license.

+This fork aims to keep JCL compatible with freepascal

 Download the ZIP file
 ---------------------
 If you download the JCL as a ZIP file from GitHub, you also have to download the jedi.inc and